-Summary of impact assessments and human exposure and vulnerability to tailings facility credible flow failure scenarios
+Summary of impact assessments and human exposure and vulnerability to tailings facility credible flow-failure scenarios

-The dam breach analysis and inundation study were conducted for Modikwa Platinum Mine to evaluate the potential downstream impact of a breach in the Modikwa TSF.
-The breach analysis was conducted for the current crest wall elevation and for the expected final crest wall elevation.
+The dam breach analysis and inundation study were conducted for MPM to evaluate the potential downstream impact of a breach in the Modikwa TSF.
+The breach analysis was conducted for the current wall-crest elevation and for the expected final wall-crest elevation.
 Based on the TSF characteristics, critical potential breach locations were identified.
 The most likely failure modes were modelled and simulated for varying hydrologic conditions.